dzzh/RIBs-wiki/iOS-Tutorial-2.md

 }
 ```

-## Cleanup LoggedIn attached views when LoggedIn is detached
+## Cleaning up attached views when the LoggedIn RIB is detached

-Because LoggedIn RIB doesn't own its own view, but rather uses a protocol to modify the view hierarchy one of its ancestors, in this case Root, provided, when Root detaches LoggedIn, Root has no way to directly remove the view modifications LoggedIn may have performed.
-Fortunately, the Xcode templates we used to generate the view-less LoggedIn RIB already provides a hook for us to clean up the view modifications when LoggedIn is detached/deactivated.
+Because the LoggedIn RIB doesn't own its own view, but rather uses a protocol to modify the view hierarchy one of its parents, the Root RIB has no way to automatically remove the view modifications the LoggedIn RIB may have performed.
+Fortunately, the Xcode templates we used to generate the viewless LoggedIn RIB already provides a hook for us to clean up the view modifications when LoggedIn is detached.

-Add a dismiss method to the LoggedInViewControllable protocol.
+Add a present and dismiss method declaration to the LoggedInViewControllable protocol:

 ```swift
 protocol LoggedInViewControllable: ViewControllable {
     func present(viewController: ViewControllable)
     func dismiss(viewController: ViewControllable)
 }
 ```

 Similar to other protocol declarations, this declares that LoggedIn RIB **needs** the functionality of dismissing a ViewControllable.

-Dismiss the currentChild's view controller in cleanupViews method.
+Then we'll update the cleanupViews method of the `LoggedInRouter` to dismiss the views the currentChild's view controller:

 ```swift
 func cleanupViews() {
     if let currentChild = currentChild {